International Alliances & Partners

 - AFP is part of The Global Fundraising Associations, an independent group of fundraising associations from around the world who come together to share and discuss local trends, share best practices, learn from and support each other, and work collaboratively across regions whenever possible.
 The member organizations must be fundraising associations that do not have any ongoing and material financial dependencies, interests or relationships with each other.
 The GFA intends to meet, at a minimum, in person 1 - 2 times every two years and on teleconference meetings as needed.

-AFP International Development Committee
+AFP International Development Forum

-- A key accomplishment in the IDC’s work to date is its role in the implementation of the International Statement of Ethical Principles.
+- A key accomplishment in the Forum’s work to date is its role in the implementation of the International Statement of Ethical Principles.
 The international statement recognizes that while fundraisers work in many varied fields, countries and circumstances, they nevertheless share fundamental values and strive to identify and employ best practices.